jottenlips/wodaboard/README.md

 # 💪 WODaboard 🏋️

-"Workout Of the Day" on Vestaboard
+"Workout Of the Day" sent to a Vestaboard

 This Github Action workflow also posts the Vestbaord message to the [workoutoftheday@mastodon.social](https://mastodon.social/@workoutoftheday).